robertfasano/labyak/README.md

 # labyak
-High-level wrappers around the LJM Python library for data acquisition and waveform or pattern generation
+High-level wrappers around the [LJM Python](https://github.com/labjack/labjack-ljm-python) library for data acquisition and waveform or pattern generation with the [LabJack T7](https://labjack.com/products/t7).
+Labyak does not yet officially support the LabJack T4, but it should be mostly compatible.

 To install with pip and git, run the following from the command line: